 - Once done the meat should be tender and the vegetables should be soft and melt in your mouth.

 - If you are having mash potato or other vegetables it is a good idea to get this ready now.
 You can take out the casserole from the oven as the dish would be extremely hot and keep the dinner warm.

 I hope you enjoy my take on a slow cook casserole without using a slow cooker.

 Disclaimer: This post was written as an entry to The Fresh Awards 2017 Blogger Awards – Greengrocer Story.
 I go to the Veggie Patch regularly and love cooking with nice fresh produce.

-Do you wish to stay current with all the things that are happening on Mummy to Twins Plus One?
-Don’t miss a thing by signing up to my newsletter.
+Stay current with all the things that are happening on Mummy to Twins Plus One?
+Don’t miss a thing by signing up for my newsletter.
 This newsletter will list all giveaways and fabulous things that are happening.